stephen-soltesz/pipeline/README.md

 Pipeline View & Probe
 =======================

-Pipeline provides a pair of commands: scopeview and scopeprobe.
+Pipeline provides a pair of commands: lineview and lineprobe.
 Together, they make it easy to view streams of data in real time from the command line.

-Scopeview combines SocketServer to manage client connections and pylab to plot and display data.
-Multiple scopeprobe clients can connect to a single server.
+Lineview combines SocketServer to manage client connections and pylab to plot and display data.
+Multiple lineprobe clients can connect to a single server.

-`scopeview.py`
+`lineview.py`

-* Scopeview is a threaded display server.
-It supports a simple, text-based protocol, implemented by scopeprobe.
+* Lineview is a threaded display server.
+It supports a simple, text-based protocol, implemented by lineprobe.

-  See: `scopeview.py --helpshort` for more detailed usage notes.
+  See: `lineview.py --helpshort` for more detailed usage notes.

-`scopeprobe.py`
+`lineprobe.py`

-* Scopeprobe is a command line client that sends values to the scopeview server.
-By default, scopeprobe reads from stdin.
-However, scopeprobe can also run a command and read the command output instead.
+* Lineprobe is a command line client that sends values to the lineview server.
+By default, lineprobe reads from stdin.
+However, lineprobe can also run a command and read the command output instead.

-  See: `scopeprobe.py --helpshort` for more detailed usage notes.
+  See: `lineprobe.py --helpshort` for more detailed usage notes.

 Install
 =======